joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 I have been thinking about running local or API-hosted open source models for a while now.
 The price point has become genuinely attractive, so I decided to zero in on a few contenders and compare them head-to-head.
 The four models I am looking at are **GLM-5** (Zhipu AI), **Kimi K2.5** (Moonshot AI), **MiniMax-M2.5**, and **Qwen3.5 397B A17B** (Alibaba).
 All four are Chinese-lab models, which says something about where a lot of the open source momentum is right now.

+Throughout this post, I only consider the **thinking/reasoning variants** of all models.
+Where data for a non-thinking variant is referenced for comparison purposes, it is explicitly noted as *(non-thinking)* in context.
+For Claude, both the non-thinking and the adaptive reasoning (max) variants share the same per-token price -- the distinction matters for verbosity and total cost, not the rate itself.

+This post is intentionally approximate and high-level.
+The numbers and charts come from [Artificial Analysis](https://artificialanalysis.ai), which tracks live benchmark results and pricing across hundreds of models and providers.
+For precise, up-to-date data and methodology, I recommend going there directly.

 The short version: GLM-5 is the most well-rounded, Kimi K2.5 is the strongest pure coder, and the speed gap between the two is something you need to factor in.
 Let me go through each dimension.

 ---